-Doctors Without Borders (MSF) teams work in hospitals, primary health facilities and in the community to increase access to healthcare, fill gaps in the provision of essential medicines, and help develop the country’s health workforce.
+Our teams work alongside the Ministry of Health and Sanitation in hospitals, general health facilities and in the community to increase access to healthcare and fill gaps in the provision of essential medicines.

-Scheduled to open in March 2019, the hospital will offer a full range of paediatric services including an emergency room, an intensive care unit, an inpatient therapeutic feeding centre, a general paediatric ward, and an isolation ward, as well as a laboratory and a blood bank.
+The hospital has a range of facilities for pediatric care, including an emergency room, an intensive care unit, an inpatient therapeutic feeding centre, a general ward and an isolation ward for patients with suspected Lassa fever, a disease that is endemic in the country.
+We have also built a laboratory and a blood bank.